bsaxe/IsyFact-Vorlageanwendung/README.md

 ## Lizenz
 Copyright &copy; 2015 - 2016 Bundesverwaltungsamt (BVA), msg systems ag.

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at:

 <http://www.apache.org/licenses/LICENSE-2.0>